Again Consider Equation 699 and the Definitions of

 (viii)

 and is derived from this unbiased calculator.
-When there are competing models, the one that maximizes its unbiased estimator of equation M87 (or equivalently that minimizes its AIC) is regarded as the best model.
+When there are competing models, the one that maximizes its unbiased estimator of (or equivalently that minimizes its AIC) is regarded as the best model.
 Applying the definition of Equation (8), the AIC scores of concatenated data are written in our notation equally

 (nine)

-where equation M89 is the dimension of equation M90 (see also Lanfear et al. 2012, 2014; Li et al. 2008).
+(see also Lanfear et al. 2012, 2014; Li et al. 2008).
 For phylogenetic applications, the number of complimentary parameters tin be separated as

 (ten)

-where equation M92 is the number of tree branches and equation M93 is the number of the remaining parameters (e.g. parameters affecting nucleotide frequencies, transition/transversion ratios, charge per unit heterogeneity among sites, etc).
+is the number of the remaining parameters (e.g. parameters affecting nucleotide frequencies, transition/transversion ratios, charge per unit heterogeneity among sites, etc).

-Writing equation M94 to signal that each partition equation M95 of the equation M96 total partitions has its ain model equation M97, the AIC scores of partitioned information (Lanfear et al. 2012, 2014) are
+, the AIC scores of partitioned information (Lanfear et al. 2012, 2014) are

 (11)

-where equation M99 is the number of freely estimated parameters and equation M100.
+.
 In the exhaustive comparison of division schemes, the scores of Equation (xi) are calculated for all candidate schemes and the minimum score determines the all-time i.
 Widely-used heuristic algorithms for choosing partition schemes (Li et al. 2008; Lanfear et al. 2012, 2014) involve repeatedly comparison a 2– partition scheme with a 1-partition scheme.
-Different equation M101 values in Equations (9) and (11) could be needed if the ane-partition and K-partition schemes adopted dissimilar tree topologies (due east.g. a fully bifurcating topology in i scheme and a "star topology" in the other).
+Different

 When analyzing multilocus data, a model that has corresponding branch lengths of different partitions differ only by a proportionality constraint (Yang 1996; Pupko et al. 2002) is ofttimes adopted.
 We will refer to this as the "linked co-operative length" (LBL) model (encounter likewise Lanfear et al. 2012).

 With the LBL model, a fix of branch lengths that will influence all partitions is estimated as is a proportionality cistron for each partition.
-The sum of proportionality factors is typically restricted to ensure uniqueness of MLEs and the degrees of liberty for the proportionality factors is equation M102 when in that location are equation M103 partitions.
-A model that has co-operative lengths being independently and separately estimated for all partitions can be used as an alternative to a proportional model.
-This model will be referred to as the "unlinked branch length" (UBL) model (see also Lanfear et al. 2012).
+The sum of proportionality factors is typically restricted to ensure uniqueness of MLEs and the degrees of liberty for the proportionality factors is when in that location are

-With multiple partitions, the LBL model can substantially reduce the number of complimentary parameters when equation M104 because the number of free parameters for co-operative lengths is equation M105 with the LBL model whereas it is equation M106 for the UBL model.
+for the UBL model.
 However, the more limited flexibility of the LBL model ways it is less satisfactory than the UBL model for some data sets (e.grand.
 Pupko et al. 2002).
 For the UBL and LBL treatments,

 (12)

 Here, we focus on comparison a K-partition scheme with a 1-division scheme.
-The aforementioned heuristic algorithms would have equation M108 but larger values of equation M109 are also possible.
-Using AIC, the 1-division scheme is selected when equation M110 and the K-partition scheme is selected when the inequality is in the other direction.
+The aforementioned heuristic algorithms would have but larger values of

-Kullback– Leibler Divergence and the AICequation M122
+Kullback– Leibler Divergence and the AIC

-Our AICequation M123 modification of the AIC has penalization terms that are intended to reflect how much improvement in model fit would exist expected if partitions are homogeneous merely sequence information are analyzed past separately estimating parameters from each partitioning.
+Our AIC modification of the AIC has penalization terms that are intended to reflect how much improvement in model fit would exist expected if partitions are homogeneous merely sequence information are analyzed past separately estimating parameters from each partitioning.
 These penalties tin can therefore be interpreted as stemming from the human activity of sectionalization.
 Our suggestion is that the all-time candidate segmentation scheme should be selected subsequently accounting for the act of partitioning.
-The AICequation M124 punishment is not as heavy as the AIC penalty of equation M125 in Equation (eleven).
-Heavy penalties favor simple models (e.chiliad. concatenation) and tin lead to selection of a i-division model even when partitions are highly heterogeneous.
-The idea underlying the AICequation M126 is to take a model choice benchmark that places all candidate selection schemes on an equal footing by using the advisable bias correction term according to division homogeneity.
-Later on this bias adjustment, we reason that the best sectionalization scheme is the ane with the optimal score.
+The AIC

 (13)